learn-co-curriculum/phase-1-filtering-arrays/README.md

 ];
 ```

-It's easy enough to iterate over that collection and print out everyone's first
+To review, we know we can iterate over that collection and print out everyone's
-name:
+first name:

 ```js
 function firstNamePrinter (collection) {